 You may need to undergo radiation therapy to shrink your tumor before surgery or to destroy any cancerous cells that can remain after surgery.
 Women who undergo lumpectomy typically receive radiation therapy daily for about six weeks.
-Your radiation oncologist will design your individualized therapy program using the most advanced technology available.
+The physician specialist who oversees your therapy, known as a radiation oncologist, will design your individualized therapy program using the most advanced technology available.

 External forms of radiation therapy

-Inova Breast Care Institute offers the latest technologies to treat tumors, using a linear accelerator to aim a beam of high-energy radiation at the affected area.
+Inova Breast Care Institute offers the latest in radiation oncology to treat breast cancer tumors, using a linear accelerator to aim a beam of high-energy radiation at the affected area.
 Types of extermal radiation therapy include intensity modulated radiation therapy (IMRT) and image guided radiation therapy (IGRT).
 IGRT delivers precisely targeted radiation to tumors and reduces exposure to the surrounding healthy tissues.
 TomoTherapy™ and Trilogy™ are two examples of IGRT.

 Trilogy is available at Inova Joseph Viar Jr. and Bonnie Christ Cancer Center – Alexandria and Inova Cancer Center – Fairfax .
 TomoTherapy is available at Inova Cancer Center – Fairfax .
 IMRT and IGRT are also available at Inova Mary Elizabeth Miller Cancer Center – Lansdowne.
 See location information.